saadimalik211/cv-scanner/ESP32-S3-ETH/ScanOnly/README.md

 - If Ethernet fails to connect, check your cable and network settings.
 - If API calls fail, verify the server address and port are correct and the server is accessible.
 - For detailed debugging, set DEBUG_MODE to true in the code.
+- If the device drops off the network after several days of continuous operation, the latest firmware includes robust network recovery mechanisms that should automatically reset the system.

 ## Notes

 - This implementation uses thread-safe communication between cores.
 - The scanner is in passive mode - it will scan when it sees a barcode without requiring triggers.
 - API integration allows for reporting scanned data to a server.
+- The system includes an ESP32 hardware watchdog that will reset the device if software hangs.
+- Periodic network status logs are displayed every 15 seconds.